jonathanvdc/foresight-cc26-artifact/README.md

 # Artifact for *Parallel and Customizable Equality Saturation*

-This repository contains the evaluation artifact for the CC '26 paper:
+This repository contains the evaluation artifact for the CC ’26 paper:

 > **Parallel and Customizable Equality Saturation**

-The artifact is packaged as a self-contained Docker image that runs all experiments and produces the figures and tables reported in the paper.
+The artifact is distributed as a self‑contained Docker image.
+Running the container executes all experiments and reproduces the tables and figures reported in the paper, writing results to a user‑specified output directory.

 ---

+## Overview

+The artifact evaluates **Foresight**, a parallel and customizable equality saturation engine, against several existing systems.
+It reproduces:

+- comparative runtime measurements
+- saturation and solution quality speedups
+- parallel scalability results
+- incremental equality saturation timing results

+All experiments are fully automated and require no manual intervention after starting the container.

+---

 ## Quick Start

-To evaluate the artifact, the Docker container and run it directly.

 ### 1. Pull the container